OseiKwaku/West-Africa-Crop-Performance/README.md

 3. Which countries lead in the production of specific staple crops?
 4. What are the general performance trends of crops over the years?

+### Visuals Used
+1. Stacked Column Chart: Shows production volumes per crop and country.
+2. Line Chart: Tracks time trends of major crops from 1992 to 2022.
+3. Slicers: Country, year, and crop filter options.

+### Tools Used
+1. Power BI – for data cleaning, modeling, and visualization.
+2. Microsoft Excel – for preliminary filtering and formatting.
+3. SQL – used for querying, filtering, and transforming raw FAO data.

+### Recommendations (Insights from Analysis)
+1. Cassava, Yam, and Maize remain dominant staple crops in most countries, especially Nigeria and Ghana.
+2. Crop diversification remains low in some countries—investment in varied cultivation may reduce risk.
+3. Year-on-year production changes suggest climate effects or policy shifts influencing yields.
+A regional approach to resilience is needed.
+4. Ghana shows steady growth in maize production—potential for export-oriented expansion.